cslarsen/arv/README.rst

 This a slightly modified version of what I wrote for the original software called "dna-traits", and the same goes for this software:

-In addition to the GPL v3 license terms, and given that this code deals with health-related issues, I want to stress that the provided code most likely contains errors, or invalid genome reports.
+In addition to the GPL v3 licensing terms, and given that this code deals with health-related issues, I want to stress that the provided code most likely contains errors, or invalid genome reports.
 Results from this code must be interpreted as HIGHLY SPECULATIVE and may even be downright INCORRECT.
 Always